IIITLucknowSWEngg/CSAICSBTeam020/SRS.md

 QuickKart will integrate with third-party services such as Razorpay for payment processing and Firebase for sending push notifications.

-The system architecture will be divided into a frontend (built with ReactJS) and a backend (built using Spring Boot), which will communicate using RESTful APIs.
+The system architecture will be divided into a frontend (built with ReactJS) and a backend (built using Node.js), which will communicate using RESTful APIs.

 ### 2.2 Product Features
 #### 2.2.1 User Features